vikram-seagate/Lyve-Cloud-Solutions-Samples/Integration-Template/README.md

 * Endpoint URL

 **Step 2:**
-Complite the following steps in detail and explained, including execution commands.
+Complete the following steps in detail and explained, including execution commands.
 It is recommended to add pictures that simulate the steps if necessary.

 ## Results
 show the results in pictures or in a short paragraph.